awsdocs/amazon-ecs-developer-guide/doc_source/deregister-task-definition-v2.md

 1. In the navigation pane, choose **Task definitions**\.

-1. On the **task definitions** page, choose the task definition family that contains one or more revisions that you want to deregister\.
+1. On the **Task definitions** page, choose the task definition family that contains one or more revisions that you want to deregister\.

-1. On the **task definition Name** page, choose the revision you want to deregister, such as "example\-task:1"\.
+1. On the **task definition Name** page, choose the revisions to deregister, or choose **Task definition:revisions** to deregister the task definition family\.

 1. In the upper\-right of the task definition revision detail page, choose **Deregister**\.

 1. Verify the information in the **Deregister** window, and then choose **Deregister** to finish\.

-1. \(Optional\) To deregister the task definition family, repeat the above steps for each `ACTIVE` revision\.